 Fiddler had humble beginnings with Eric Lawrence and is now maintained by exceptional engineers at Progress Software.
 Over the years, Fiddler has garnered a huge and loyal developer community, and is used today by hundreds of thousands of developers.
 A lot of folks are nostalgic about Fiddler—a tool they have used from early days to a mature career in software development.

-While several API/network sniffing tools are now around, nothing quite beats the full visibility offered by Fiddler.
-Simply put, Fiddler let's you fiddle with network stack—some key benefits include:
+While several API/network sniffing tools are now around, nothing quite beats the full visibility and the extra power features offered by Fiddler.
+Simply put, the Fiddler proxy tools not only let you fiddle with network stack but a lot more—some key benefits include:

 So you've never tried Fiddler and now excited to get started?
 Great—but pause for just a bit to make sure you are using Fiddler exactly per your needs.
 There are some flavors to choose from ...

-Fiddler on Windows is the original—AKA the beast.
-What started out as a simple desktop application to act as a network proxy, evolved over years to be the most feature-rich Fiddler anywhere.
+Fiddler Classic is the original.
+What started out as a simple desktop application to act as a network proxy, evolved over years to be the most feature-rich Fiddler.

 So, you may ask, why should all of Fiddler goodness be restricted to developers on Windows OS?
 Touché.
 In fact, the demand for Fiddler outside of Windows continued to be most requested feature for quite some time.
 Thanks to crowdsourcing, the message was heard loud and clear.
 Yes, it took engineering efforts and investments, but Fiddler is finally ready to shed its old skin and step out onto whole new world.

-A new version of Fiddler is now available to download for Mac, Linux & Windows.
+Fiddler Everywhere is now available to download for macOS, Windows, and Linux distributions.
 Yes, you heard that right—we'll wait if you're hearing this for the first time and need to pinch yourself to believe it.
-Fiddler Everywhere is still in Beta—you should try it today and provide feedback to help shape the new Fiddler.
+You should try it today and provide feedback to help shape the new Fiddler.
 Fiddler Everywhere is clearly the future and will see the most innovations.

 Here are some benefits FiddlerCore brings to the table, and it is ready for use right now.